 The festival cast is selected by auditions each year.
-We start auditions in late February and continue into March.
-Parts are normally assigned prior to Orientation in late March.
+We start auditions in March.
 Orientation is our first gathering, the beginning of our work to become an ensemble, and the forms and information meeting.
+Parts are normally assigned prior to Orientation.

 We often find family members, or friends of our cast members, are interested after they hear about us.
 Therefore the auditions remain open until a few weeks before festival.

-We begin training immediately after the March auditions.
+We begin training immediately after auditions.
 Your chances for an important "bit" is better the longer you are with us prior to festival.

 Training begins with the Costuming Workshop.
 At this workshop cast members learn what they would be wearing as their character during the time period we are presenting.
 We discuss the "do's and don't's" and provide information on buying, having your costume made or making your own costume.